Yogurt is often marketed as a healthy food. However, added sugar and flavorings added to many yogurts can alter their health-promoting properties.

-Organic or Not?To carry the USDA organic seal, milk must be from cows fed with organic, non-GMO feed and not treated with antibiotics or growth hormones.
+To carry the USDA organic seal, milk must be from cows fed with organic, non-GMO feed and not treated with antibiotics or growth hormones.

 The nutritional content of organic versus conventional foods is controversial as well, although there do appear to be differences when it comes to organic dairy.

-However, it also appears that organic milk is lower in the minerals selenium and iodine (22).
+However, it also appears that organic milk is lower in the minerals selenium and iodine (

-Stonyfield OrganicStonyfield Organic is a good brand to choose if you like to buy organic.
-All of their yogurts are organic and they have many different products to choose from.
+Stonyfield Organic is a good brand if you like to buy organic.
+All of their yogurts are organic, and they have many different products to choose from.

-They offer grass-fed, whole-milk yogurt, Greek yogurt and a Smooth & Creamy line.
+They offer grass-fed, whole milk yogurt, Greek yogurt, and a Smooth & Creamy line.